Architecture

 MQTT

-NATS provides a native MQTT integration via Jetstream.
+NATS provides a native MQTT integration via JetStream.
 Enable your server/cluster/leaf-node to allow MQTT connections and utilize your JWT as a bearer token to use the same auth as NATS clients.